 I do know that for the sympathy of one living being, I would make peace with all.
 I have love in me the likes of which you can scarcely imagine and rage the likes of which you would not believe.
 If I cannot satisfy the one, I will indulge the other. / Mary Shelley, Frankenstein

 Support Dark Folklore!

-* Donation benefits are granted for one month: Each level gives you the stated benefits, for a limited length – one month.
-After that one month passes, you will need to donate again to keep using donor benefits.
-A.K.A.
-These donations are not re-recurring automatically.
+* Donation privileges are granted for one month: Each donation level gives you the stated benefits, for a limited length of time – one month.
+After that one month passes, unless you cancel your recurring donation from your account page, you will lose donor privileges.

 Potential future benefits: